lonsing/qbfrelay/README.md

 Put all binaries of tools into the *BINDIR* directory set above.

-In the file *qbfrelay-*.sh*, adapt the paths to the binaries of the preprocessors (variables *BLOQQER*, *HQSPRE*, *QXBF*, *RUNSOLVER*, *DEPQBF*, and *QRATPREPLUS*).
+In the file *qbfrelay.sh*, adapt the paths to the binaries of the preprocessors (variables *BLOQQER*, *HQSPRE*, *QXBF*, *RUNSOLVER*, *DEPQBF*, and *QRATPREPLUS*).